 Addictions to barbiturates typically will require the individual to enter residential treatment.
 A more intense approach is necessary because of the powerful nature of this class of drugs.
 During residential treatment, you will spend anywhere from 30 days to 90 days living on-site with other individuals on the path to sobriety.

-You also may be required to attend rigorous therapies that help you understand the underlying causes of your addiction and learn coping skills that will allow you to transition back into society successfully.
+You will also have the opportunity to participate in rigorous therapies that help you understand the underlying causes of your addiction and learn coping skills that will allow you to transition back into society successfully.

-If the medical team deems you fit enough to go back home after detox, an outpatient treatment program that requires nine hours or more a week of therapy may be recommended for you.
+If you achieve sufficient medical stabilization to return home after detox, an outpatient treatment program that requires nine hours or more a week of therapy may be recommended for you.
 Upon the conclusion of the therapy sessions, you will be allowed to return home, but report back to the treatment center for therapy.

 Berlin, I. Z. (2003, October 12).
 Named: The baby boy who was Nazis’ first euthanasia victim.
 Retrieved from https://www.telegraph.co.uk/news/worldnews/europe/germany/1443967/Named-the-baby-boy-who-was-Nazis-first-euthanasia-victim.html